Home Remodeling Tips – Age in Place

 Hire a Contractor Who Specializes in Aging in Place Home Remodel Projects

 Start with the entry to your home.
 Install lights along the walkway and on the porch so it’s easy to get from the car to the front door.
 Add hand railings, too.
 A tapered walkway or ramp rather than steps is another good idea.
 Building a shelf to set down mail or groceries to unlock the door is another great feature for anybody.
-You can also consider a smart locks to avoid having to fumble with keys.
+You can also consider a smart lock to avoid having to fumble with keys.

 Throughout your home.
 Add lights!
 An easy change is to increase the wattage of the bulbs you’re using throughout the house.
 Get fixtures or recessed lighting installed if there are dark areas.
 Consider your flooring.
 Is it easy to trip or slip on it?
 Check into low pile carpet or special tiles designed to reduce slipping.
 Widen doorways wherever possible.
 Removing molding can create space.
 So can installing doors on an offset hinge.